OpenBfS/UncertRadio/README.md

 files is included into the installation.

-Many of the application examples are from the working group "AK-SIGMA" of the “German-Suisse Association for Radiation Protection”, from Measuring Instructions of the German Co-ordinating Offices and from the literature.
+Many of the application examples are from the working group "AK-SIGMA" of the "German-Suisse Association for Radiation Protection", from Measuring Instructions of the German Co-ordinating Offices and from the literature.
 These examples including those of a German National Supplement 1 of DIN ISO 11929 (2014) as well as the examples from the more recent